fernandopalafox/fernandopalafox.github.io/content/writing/glimpses.md

 Stories, quotes, experiments, practices, bits and bobs that consistently give me sudden, discrete glimpses into the nature of existence.
 A list of my "personal [koans](https://en.wikipedia.org/wiki/Koan)".
-A collection of psychoactive bits of text, if you will.
+A collection of psychoactive bits of text.
 Maybe they'll hit you too.

 - “The bad news is you’re falling through the air, nothing to hang on to, no parachute.
 The good news is, there’s no ground.” - Chögyam Trungpa